Picovoice/pvrecorder/binding/go/README.md

 ### Demo

-For more detailed information on how to use the pv_recorder go binding, please that a look at [demo/demo.go](../../demo/go/demo.go).
+For more detailed information on how to use the PvRecorder Go binding, please that a look at [demo/demo.go](../../demo/go/demo.go).